klust/LUMI-BE-training-materials/docs/intro-202310xx/05_Software_stacks.md

 Let's look at GROMACS as an example.
 I will not try to do this completely live though as the installation takes 15 or 20 minutes.
 First we need to figure out for which versions of GROMACS there is already support on LUMI.
+An easy way to do that is to simply check the [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/).
+This web site lists all software that we manage via EasyBuild and make available either pre-installed on the system or as an EasyBuild recipe for user installation.
-One can use `eb -S` or `eb --search` for that.
+Alternatively one can use `eb -S` or `eb --search` for that.
 So in our example this is
 ``` bash
 eb --search GROMACS
 ```
-LUMI now also provides the [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/) which lists all software that is managed via EasyBuild and made available either pre-installed on the system or as an EasyBuild recipe for user installation.

 !!!
 Note "Output of the search commands:"